rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 There is no need to check for null.

-One *does* need to check whether a given `BinaryTree` is a `Leaf` or az a `Node`, but the compiler statically ensure such checks are done: you cannot accidentally interpret the data of a `Leaf` as if it were a `Node`, nor vice versa.
+One *does* need to check whether a given `BinaryTree` is a `Leaf` or as a `Node`, but the compiler statically ensure such checks are done: you cannot accidentally interpret the data of a `Leaf` as if it were a `Node`, nor vice versa.